Eurovision Song Contest 2000: Contest overview

 The Olsen Brothers (pictured in 2008) were the second Danish act to win the contest, thirty-seven years after the country's previous win.

-The contest took place on 13 May 2000 at 21:00 (CEST) and lasted 3 hours and 2 minutes.
+The contest was held on 13 May 2000 at 21:00 CEST and lasted 3 hours and 2 minutes.
+The table below outlines the participating countries, the order in which they performed, the competing artists and songs, and the results of the voting.

 The show began with a video montage, comprising various scenes of contemporary Sweden overlaid with the shadow of a human mouth, representing the contest logo, reciting the names of the 24 participating countries in English in the order in which they would perform.
 The montage finished with a night-time aerial shot of the Globe Arena, followed by live transmission from inside the arena, where violinist Caroline Lundgren, dressed in traditional Swedish folk costume, exclaimed "Welcome Europe!"
 This was followed by a welcome from the presenters of the contest, Kattis Ahlström and Anders Lundin, in various languages of the participating countries.
 The interval act, "Once Upon a Time Europe Was Covered with Ice", mixed pre-recorded elements from various musicians and people from across Europe with live performances within the Globe Arena, and was composed and edited by Johan Söderberg and produced by John Nordling.
 The performance within the Globe Arena featured Lundgren on violin, the Strängnäs Drum Corps, street musicians and performers from Stockholm, and the Bounce Streetdance Company.